Criterion D: Development

 3. The appendices containing the full source code, which referenced excerpts in the documentation point to.

-The development must be consistent with Criterion A (problem specification), Criterion B (planning) and Criterion C (system overview) – you should be implementing the design you described, not a different product.
+The development must be consistent with Criterion A (problem specification), Criterion B (planning) and Criterion C (system overview).
+You should be implementing the design you described, not a different product.

 1. The video